clmmn0/CSOPESY_MCO2/README.md

 - `b`: number of blue threads
 - `g`: number of green threads

+# How to Run the Program
+1. Clone this repository.
+2. Navigate to the cloned version of this repository.
+3. Open the command prompt.
+4. Type and run `python CSOPESY_MCO2_Code.py` in the command prompt.
+5. Wait for the program to execute.
+6. Fill up all needed input.
+7. Wait until the program has finished executing.

-To run the program, use the command prompt or use programs like Dev-C++ or Visual Studio Code.
+You may also run the program using applications like PyCharm or Visual Studio Code.